-A copier is located in Room 162 for use by ASC graduate students, faculty and staff.
+A copier is available for use by ASC graduate students, faculty and staff in the student area.
 This machine has both reduction and enlargement capabilities.

 The copier located in Room 200 is for faculty and staff use ONLY.
 This machine has enlargement, reduction, collating, and stapling capabilities.
 Teaching or Research Assistants who need to use the copier for class materials should contact their supervising professor for permission.
-Large jobs should be scheduled at least 48 hours in advance with the Main Office.
+Large jobs should be scheduled at least 48 hours in advance with the Media Lab or Main Office.
 Persons unfamiliar with the machine's operations should consult a member of the main office staff for instruction prior to the first use.